-Schools that offer police academy training as part of their criminal justice programs typically work closely with state law enforcement agencies that regulate professional career preparation and certification.
-Some schools operate an official law enforcement training academy on campus.
-Specialized facilities can include training tools like a firearms simulator.
+- Schools that offer police academy training as part of their criminal justice programs typically work closely with state law enforcement agencies that regulate professional career preparation and certification.

-Police academy training generally concludes with a final exam and state certification that makes graduates eligible for state or local law enforcement jobs.
-Possession of this certification could exempt new hires from some required training in some states, as long as they're hired within a certain period of time after they've completed the program, generally two years.
+- Police academy training generally concludes with a final exam and state certification that makes graduates eligible for state or local law enforcement jobs.

 Criminal Justice Programs with a Police Academy Track Overviews